Things to Do | Visit Chiba | Latest update:2023/05/15

-Naritasan Shinsho-ji is one of the oldest Buddhist temples in Japan, founded roughly one-thousand years ago during Japan’s Heian period.
+Naritasan Shinsho-ji is one of the oldest Buddhist temples in Japan, founded during Japan’s Heian period.
 Since this temple was born after a time of war, to appease the spirits, its monks pray for an end to all wars.
-As peacetime is often great for the creative arts, Naritasan Shinsho-ji possesses a deep connection to the acting world.
+As peacetime is often great for the creative arts, Naritasan possesses a deep connection to the acting world.
 Although the ancestors of the legendary kabuki actor Ichikawa Danjuro originally hailed from the Odawara area, they relocated to Narita in the late-seventeenth century.
 There, they even established a yago (stage family name) called “Naritaya” – in honor of the temple – establishing a connection which is now three-hundred and fifty years old.
 The first Danjuro’s stage name was to be passed down hereditarily, but his wife had trouble conceiving a child.
-It’s said that he prayed at the temple for his wife’s fertility, and she then went on to produce a male heir.
+It is said that he prayed at the temple for his wife’s fertility, and soon after she was able to produce a male heir.
 The family eventually moved on to Edo (modern day Tokyo) but the seventh Danjuro was expelled from that city – due to a policy of the Edo Shogunate – and they relocated to Narita.
 The shogun at the time had banned all luxuries, and since the kabuki world is deeply connected to opulence, the seventh Danjuro fell in violation of that ordinance.
 While living in the relative safe-haven of Narita, his family deepened their ties with the temple, and even donated the Gakudo Hall to the Buddha.

 For those with a little less time to spend, but still wanting an immersive experience, Naritasan Shinsho-ji Temple offers a few different options.
-Mr. Matsuoka of temple’s planning department explains that – when there is no pandemic – Naritasan offers workshops of sutra writing with a fude brush.
+Mr. Matsuoka of the temple’s planning department explains that Naritasan offers workshops of sutra writing with a fude brush.
 Before the workshop begins, a short meditation prepares the student’s spirit to focus on this task.